SearchWP Blog

 search form for products

-Or, if you’re a blogger, you can create and add separate search forms for pages and blog posts to your site.
+On the other hand, if you’re a blogger, you can create and add separate search forms for pages and blog posts to your site.

 It’ll help you clean up search results on your site and make it easier for your audience to find the right content for them.